geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Double buffering for Gen. Oh, no, no, do double offering.
 Double buffering is easy.
 Yeah, I'm not sure, but we don't have it yet.

 ##### **Geohot** [[00:54:48](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=3288)]
 No, we don't have it.
 But the double buffering, the double buffering, I see very clearly what the transformation is using the stuff here.
-I wrote some demos of it in the AMD UAP MatMall stuff.
+I wrote some demos of it in the AMD UAP matmul stuff.
 That one I see.
 The online softmax, I don't understand enough yet to say.
 So you're right, we don't have that yet.
-But we can have a small flash attention that fits in the SMAM without the online.
+But we can have a small flash attention that fits in the SMEM without the online.
 I didn't even know about that.

 ##### **Geohot** [[00:55:20](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=3320)]
 The example I was reading, they had a simple flash attention that didn't have that.
 All right.
 I don't know.
 I still think it's doable by the end of the year.
 Yeah.
 I mean, even if we don't totally have that,